 If you or someone you love has been injured in an accident, it’s crucial to understand how personal injury law in the state of Florida affects your case.
 Personal injury cases are governed by many broad statutes that cover everything from assigning liability to the damages you can recover.
 Some types of injury claims also have specific statutes.

 Florida personal injury law is complex and a single mistake can bar you from recovering the compensation you deserve.
-It’s important to consult with an experienced Florida personal injury lawyer for help.
+It’s important to consult an experienced Florida personal injury lawyer for help.

 What Is a Statute?